Exhibitors

 Departments 35 - 43 exhibit in Buck Barn

-Remember, you need to fill out your fair exhibit tags correctly and completely in order to receive your fair checks.
-This tag is white.
+Reminder, errors on exhibitor tags could lead to a delay in premium payments, please be sure your information is correct and clearly written.
 Entries with incorrect exhibit tags will be disqualified.
-When we process your entries to the Fair, we find that some important items are overlooked.
 Please take a minute to see if the following steps have been completed.
-If you have any specific questions as you fill out your forms, please call the Hillsborough County UNH Cooperative Extension office at 603-641-6060 for assistance.
+If you have any specific questions as you fill out your forms, please ask for assistance.

 INSTRUCTIONS: